-They have also not been able to come up with a hypothesis to explain the reasons why they all died in such close proximity to each other, or why their bodies at least were placed so near each other.
+They have also not been able to come up with a hypothesis to explain the reasons why they all died in such close proximity to each other, or at least why their bodies were placed so near each other.

 Thirteen out of the total fourteen skeletons in the first group are believed to have belonged to Greeks who were alive at about the same time.